OscarBjurestrand/php-membership/README.md

 [Releases](https://github.com/OscarBjurestrand/php-membership/releases) | [Functionallity](#functionallity) | [Installation](#installation) | [Requirements](#requirements) | [Security](#security) | [License](https://github.com/OscarBjurestrand/php-membership/blob/master/LICENSE)

 A website with member areas?
 Easy.
 A website with _secure_ member areas?
-Not so easy...
+Not very easy...

 Php-membership is an open-source project that provides a simple, secure, and scalable membership system for your website.
 This system is 100% secure and it validates all data that is sent from the client.